-Expanding the product yields terms of the form $E_\tau$, where $\tau \Vdash d$ is a stack partition in which each term has multiplicity either $1$ or $2$, and at most one term appears with multiplicity $2$, exactly the form appearing in \eqref{eqn:EPinEs}.
-Applying the involution $\Omega$ to both sides then gives \eqref{eqn:HPinEs}. \end{proof}
+Expanding the outer sum produces terms of the form $E_\tau$, where $\tau \Vdash d$ is a stack partition in which each term has multiplicity either $1$ or $2$, and at most one term has multiplicity $2$, exactly the stack partitions appearing in \eqref{eqn:EPinEs}.
+Applying the involution $\Omega$ to both sides yields \eqref{eqn:HPinHs}. \end{proof}

 A similar result follows when expressing $E^+$ and $H^+$ in terms of $H$ and $E$, respectively.

 \begin{theorem} Given a positive integer $d$, we have